After Climate Disruption:

 The ACD series features slow-burn romance with moderate heat levels.
 The focus is on emotional connection and relationship development rather than explicit content (not included).
 However, there are scenes that can be considered disturbingly steamy.
 Yet, the romantic scenes support character development and plot progression, making this suitable for readers who enjoy romance that emphasizes emotional intimacy alongside physical attraction.

-The After Climate Disruption series explores exactly this – society rebuilding after climate collapse through both magical and scientific means.
-Natural Ability functions like cultivated magic, requiring training and discipline, while Crystal energy represents artificial, technological power that’s addictive and painful to use – later though, after miniaturization, it overtakes the natural Ability, causing other issues.
+The After Climate Disruption series explores exactly this – society rebuilding after climate collapse through both fantasy, magical and scientific means.
+Natural Ability functions like cultivated magic, requiring training and discipline, while Crystal energy represents artificial, technological power – later though, after miniaturization, it overtakes the natural Ability, causing energism.
 The books examine how these two approaches to power created new social structures, conflicts, and eventually enabled space travel, showing humanity’s attempts to rebuild and expand using both mystical and technological solutions.

 The ACD series features gay main characters with carefully developed slow-burn romance.
 Taj and Song’s relationship unfolds gradually across the three books (Elements, Bridges, Horizons), threading through complex political situations and the characters’ individual struggles with obsession, power, guilt, anger, and personal growth.
 The romance develops naturally alongside the larger plot about energy conflicts and societal rebuilding, giving emotional weight to both the relationship and the world’s challenges.